kihuynh/volunteer_track/README.md

 # Volunteer Tracker

-#### Ruby application that tracks projects and volunteers. , 2/23/2018
+#### Ruby application that tracks projects and volunteers using databases , 2/23/2018

 #### By Kim Huynh